madhavlab/imat/paper/paper.md

 ![Figure 1: Step-wise annotation process for a single audio using IMAT.](figures/interface.jpg) Figure 1.
 IMAT Interface: (a) user uploads any .wav audio file, (b) user visualizes the uploaded audio waveform, (c) user visualizes the corresponding spectrogram overlayed with estimated melody and zooms into a particular time range, (d) user corrects the incorrect melody anchor points corresponding to low confidence frames by manual annotation (in that time range).

-Installation and usage instructions are detailed in the README.md file of the [project repository](https://github.com/madhavlab/imat_taslp).
+The README.md file of the [project repository](https://github.com/madhavlab/imat_taslp) consists of-
+- Detailed installation and usage instructions
+- Details of how different ML models can be integrated with IMAT.

+# Acknowledgements

+We acknowledge contributions from Saransh Shivhare during the development of this tool.

+# References